Shootout (sport)

-The penalty shootout is a method of determining a winner in sports matches that would have otherwise been drawn or tied.
-The rules for penalty shootouts vary between sports and even different competitions; however, the usual form is similar to penalty shots in that a single player takes one shot on goal from a specified spot, the only defender being the goalkeeper.
+Shootout is a method of determining a winner in sports matches that would have otherwise been drawn or tied.
+The rules for shootouts vary between sports and even different competitions; however, the usual form is similar to penalty shots in that a single player takes one shot on goal from a specified spot, the only defender being the goalkeeper.
 If the result is still tied, the shootout usually continues on a "goal-for-goal" basis, with the teams taking shots alternately, and the one that scores a goal unmatched by the other team is declared the winner.
-This may continue until every player has taken a shot, after which players may take extra shots, until the tie is broken, and is also known as "sudden death".
+This may continue until every player has taken a shot, after which players may take extra shots, until the tie is broken, which is also known as "sudden death".

 Rationale

 A penalty shootout is normally used only in "no ties allowed" situations (for example, a tournament where the losers must be eliminated) and where other methods such as extra time, sudden death, and/or the away goal rule have failed to determine a winner first.
 It avoids the delays involved in staging replayed matches in order to produce a tie-break.
 A common complaint about penalty shootouts is that they only determine the better team in the one, rather narrow, discipline of taking penalty shots, rather than fairly determining the better team in overall play.